Forbes Masson: RSC

 Masson is an Artistic Associate with the RSC and was in the Royal Shakespeare Company acting ensemble from 2003 to 2011.
 His roles included Horatio to Toby Stephens' Hamlet in 2004, and Feste in Twelfth Night in 2005.
 Both productions were directed by then RSC Artistic Director Michael Boyd.
 He also played Porter in Dominic Cooke's Macbeth and Dromio of Ephesus in Nancy Meckler's Comedy of Errors.
 He played Judas in Pilate Project.
 He performed in Boyd's critically acclaimed Histories cycle in Stratford-Upon-Avon and at The Roundhouse, Camden, in 2006–2008.
 His roles in the cycle included Bagot in Richard II, Rumour in Henry IV, Part Two, Chorus in Henry V and King Edward IV in Henry VI and Richard III.
 In 2009 he played Samson in Boyd's production of The Grain Store.
 He played Romeo opposite Kathryn Hunter's Juliet in Ben Power's adaptation of Romeo and Juliet called Tender Thing.
 He played Merlin in Greg Doran's production of Mike Poulton's Morte d'Arthur.
 He played Gena in Ahasverus as directed by Michael Fentiman, at the Hampstead Theatre.
 He later appeared as Jacques in Boyd's As You Like It, and Friar Lawrence in Rupert Goold's production of Romeo and Juliet.
 Both plays came to the Roundhouse in Camden in late 2010.
 They played Park Avenue Armory in New York in summer 2011.

 In early 2014 he toured England and performed in Ohio State University as Katherine in The Taming of the Shrew directed by Michael Fentiman.

 In the summer of 2015 he played Bottom in the RSC/Garsington Opera Company co production of A Midsummer Night's Dream directed by Owen Horsley.

 For winter 2019 he played Mr Hawtrey in the new musical The Boy in the Dress, based on the book by David Walliams, and will return for winter 2021 to play the Police Chief in the new musical The Magician's Elephant based on the book by Kate DiCamillo.

 Partnership with Alan Cumming

 He co-wrote and performed with Alan Cumming in the situation comedy, The High Life.
 Masson and Cumming had met at the Royal Scottish Academy of Music and Drama in 1982 where they formed a cult Kelvinside musical double act "Victor and Barry", which they performed on the alternative comedy circuit.
 They were nominated for a Perrier Award in the Edinburgh Festival Fringe in 1988, played the Donmar Warehouse and toured Australia in 1989, playing the Sydney Opera House.
 The characters were killed off onstage at the London Palladium in the early 1990s.

-He is married to singer and 2012 X Factor contestant Melanie Masson.
-They have two children and live in North London.
+In spring 2026, a stage musical adaptation of The High Life (co-written by Masson, Cumming and Johnny McKnight) will tour Scotland featuring the original cast reprising their roles from the TV series.